BaraaJayousi/python_stack/README.md

-This is the first assignment for doding dojo python track
+This is the first assignment for coding dojo python track